Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     utilitySwitch2[3].IsEnabled = false;
     ```

-Following output is generated when the switch is created using style:
+Following output is generated when the Switch is created using style:

 ![SwitchProperty](./media/SwitchProperty.PNG)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a switch.
+You can define a style based on the user experience (UX) and then use this style to create a Switch.

 1. Define a custom style: